Large Language Models Hallucination: A Comprehensive Survey: Hallucination Mitigation

 Reasoning-based mitigation techniques in LLMs aim to address complex tasks that require logical and step-by-step thinking.
 Traditional LLMs often struggle with intricate reasoning and may produce factually inaccurate or misleading outputs when handling tasks that require multi-step thinking or inference.
 To mitigate this, several reasoning-based methods, such as CoT reasoning, self-consistency, iterative refinement, and Chain-of-X (CoX) prompting, were used to improve reasoning accuracy and reduce hallucinations.

 \textbf{CoT Reasoning.} CoT is an improved version of few-shot prompting \cite{wei2022chain} that follows a step-by-step approach in natural language to decompose multi-step problems into intermediate steps.
 This method provides an interpretable view of the model's reasoning process, which enables better insight into how the model arrives at its conclusions.
-Zhao et al. \cite{zhao2024enhancing} proposed a Zero-shot-CoT reasoning method by incorporating logical thoughts (LoT), which employs symbolic logic to validate and revise each step.
-Therefore, it directly addresses and mitigates hallucinations arising from logical flaws.
-Sultan et al. \cite{sultan2024structured} introduced Structured CoT (SCoT), which utilizes a structured state-machine methodology to systematically oversee content reading, utterance generation, and hallucination mitigation phases.
+Zhao et al. \cite{zhao2024enhancing} proposed a zero-shot CoT reasoning method by incorporating logical thoughts (LoT), which employs symbolic logic to validate and revise each step.
+Therefore, it addresses and mitigates hallucinations arising from logical flaws directly.
+Sultan et al. \cite{sultan2024structured} introduced Structured CoT (SCoT), which uses a structured state-machine methodology to systematically oversee content reading, utterance generation, and hallucination mitigation phases.
 This method improves the model's faithfulness and reduces hallucinations in content-grounded tasks.
 Li et al. \cite{li2025structured} further adapted the SCoT approach specifically for code generation tasks, introducing programming structures, such as sequential, branching, and looping steps, as intermediate representations.
-Their approach explicitly guides the LLMs to follow structured programming logic, which enhances the logical correctness, clarity, and readability of the generated code.
+Their approach explicitly guides LLMs to follow structured programming logic, which enhances the logical correctness, clarity, and readability of the generated code.
 This structured reasoning substantially mitigates hallucinations and improves code accuracy, outperforming traditional CoT prompting by a considerable margin across multiple programming benchmarks.
 Li et al. \cite{li2025mitigating} improved the causal reasoning capabilities of LLMs by introducing CDCR-SFT.
 The authors fine-tune LLMs to explicitly construct causal graphs and reason over them before producing answers.
 By shifting reasoning from surface token patterns to structured causal relationships, the model reduces logically inconsistent hallucinations that arise from flawed reasoning chains.